2 Legendz: Rick Ross & 2 Chainz Bring Out Essential Twerkers & A M-M-Masseuse During Shenanigan-Filled Verzuz Experience

 Luxurious Rap titans Rick Ross and 2 Chainz convened for the latest star-powered Verzuz experience that blessed over 200,000 fans, brands, celebrities, industry insiders and star athletes with a shenanigan-filled showcase of essential twerkers, club-shaking classics, Ciroc-fueled dance moves and a magnificent masseuse on yet another unforgettale night for the culture.

 If you were there, you vibed with two of the most illustrious skripper-loving rappers of their era who went hit-for-hit while sprinkling gems about the origins of some their biggest smashes.
+The rappers started off the heated battle strong, with two of their biggest anthems.
+Rozay snagged the first round with his “B.M.F,” off the incomparable Teflon Don.
+2 Chainz and Ross tied during the second round when they aimed at each other with more of their core hits.
+Ross hit viewers with “Hustlin” and 2 Chainz fired back with his Based On A T.R.U.
+Story single “I’m Different”.

+Each round leading up to the final was filled with bangers.
+We heard everything from “F–kin’ Problems”, “Aston Martin Music” to “Mercy” and “Ima Boss.”

 After nearly 5 months, Verzuz continues to attract a worldwide audience that ranges from Gen-Z-ers to Boomers who come for the classics and stay for the shenanigans that get more memeable by the week.